Postgraduate credit

 Teaching and learning methods

 This blended course involves working through the course notes provided online, linked references and other online sources of information.
 It also involves attending a 3 day teaching residential component.
 You will be use self-reflection to help you think about the ideas discussed and the relevance to their everyday practice.
-You should work through the unit in a logical sequence using the calendar in Blackboard.
+You should work through the unit in a logical sequence using the calendar in Canvas.
 It is essential you follow this guidance so that you are doing the same topic at the same time as your fellow students.

 This is a mandatory course unit for students studying on the on-campus programme, or an optional course unit for students on the web-based learning programme.
 There will be written materials by the tutors guiding students through the course, illustrated with photographs and figures to illustrate the rich topic areas.
 Much of the content will be presented through reading, including peer reviewed journals (accessible through the University library), and multimedia, including videos.
 Students will be directed to a variety of relevant literature each week, but also encouraged to research and explore and find their own sources.